Prosecution Issues

 An unincorporated entity has no separate legal existence.
 At common law, it may not be prosecuted as such.
 Its underlying members may be prosecuted.

-Laws may allow prosecution of an incorporated body.
-Provision is made in the intoxicating liquor legislation in relation to clubs.
-It makes specific provision for conviction of the club and for enforcement against it as if it was a corporate body.
+Laws may allow the prosecution of an incorporated body.
+Provisions are made in the legislation on intoxicating liquor in relation to clubs.
+It makes specific provisions for the conviction of the club and for enforcement against it as if it were a corporate body.